T1taniumF0rge-Industries-Inc/Software/markdown_testing.md

 # GIT LFS IS BROKEN!!!
+> [!NOTE]
-This is a Markdown language testing file.
+> This is a Markdown language testing file.
 Please ignore!

-123 654
+123 456 rusty typy and javacripty with his big brother java are coming to the repo!

 The background color is `#066990` for light mode and `rgb(9, 105, 218)` for dark mode.